rawify/Fraction.js/README.md

 fmod() impreciseness circumvented
 ---
-It turns out that Fraction.js outperforms almost any fmod() implementation, including JavScript, C++, Python and even Wolframalpha.
+It turns out that Fraction.js outperforms almost any fmod() implementation, including JavaScript, C++, Python, Java and even Wolframalpha.

 The equation *fmod(4.55, 0.05)* gives *0.04999999999999957*, wolframalpha says 1/20.
 The correct answer should be zero, as 0.05 divides 4.55 without any remainder.